DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/types/python.md

 You should do each of these exercises in their own files.

-1. **Pricing rugs** A company has hired you to develop their website, where they sell rugs.
+1. **Pricing rugs** A company makes rugs, and has asked you to calculate the price for their rugs.
 They have square rugs, rectangular rugs, and circular rugs.
 Rugs are $5 per square foot of finished rug.
 Write a program that prints the cost of rugs for these sizes:
 	1. Square, 1 foot on a side. ($5)
 	1. Square, 2.5 feet on a side. ($31.25)
 	1. Rectangular, 3 feet by 5 feet. ($75)